 The application process for all the faculty fellowships requires that interested applicants send the following information:

-The next deadline for applications to the faculty fellowship program is December 1, 2014 for positions beginning in the fall of 2015.
-Preference will be given to applicants completing their application before this date, and to applicants for two-year positions
+The next deadline for applications to the faculty fellowship program is January 1, 2015 for positions beginning in the fall of 2015.
+Preference will be given to applicants completing their application before this date.

 phone: 206-221-3017 / fax: 206-543-2958